AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_AzureActiveDirectoryTenant.md

 Internal server error.
 ***

-## `Send Consent Email for AAD Tenant`
+## `Send Consent Email for Azure Active Directory Tenant`

-Send consent for an Azure Active Directory Tenant.
+Send consent for an Azure Active Directory tenant.
 OSIsoft Cloud Services needs to be granted
             permission to interact with the Azure Active Directory tenant.
-Otherwise, users from this Azure Active Directory Tenant cannot accept invitations from OSIsoft Cloud Services and log in.
+Otherwise, users from this Azure Active Directory tenant cannot accept invitations from OSIsoft Cloud Services and log in.
 You can read more about this [here](https://pisquare.osisoft.com/docs/DOC-3986-msa-consent-for-azure-active-directory).